How to Apply

 Fax: (305)899-3778 ATTN: Madalay Fleming

-Interview: Upon receipt and review of the above listed documents, we will contact you regarding the status of your application, and if appropriate, arrange for an interview.
+** Upon review of all above listed documents, we will contact you regarding the status of your application, and if appropriate, arrange for an interview.